21isenough/LightningATM/docs/guide/we_need_your_help.md

     $ sudo rm -r LightningATM_Backup

 - Everthing should now be as befor.
 Even the wallat data.
-- Check if you have set a temporary button and reset it with `payoutdelay = 12` in the `config.ini`
+- You can clean up the coinfig.ini, but you don't have to.

 ### 5. Final step